 As America gallops towards the 2020 Presidential Election we take a look at the fact that JFK was the first Catholic elected to the White House as president and was the last.
-It's worth bearing in mind that Joe Biden, Julián Castro, and John Delaney are all Roman Catholic.
+It's worth bearing in mind that Joe Biden is Roman Catholic.

 In September 2015, Pope Francis arrived in the United States, a country where six of the nine Supreme Court justices at the time were Catholic, the then-Vice President Joe Biden was Catholic, as was then-Speaker of the House John Boehner, and fully 30 percent of all the members of Congress, in addition to Secretary of State John Kerry.